karenjiang94/CSX_450_1_Project_1/README.md

 * Docker
 * Jupyter

-Before delving into the nitty gritty tasks involved in being a data scientist, this module will help users set up the correct infrastructure with the end goal of accessing Jupyter Data Science Notebook through Docker connected to AWS running on Ubuntu through an SSH on the user's personal platform.(Are there enough prepositions in that sentence?)
+Before delving into the nitty gritty tasks involved in being a data scientist, this module will help users set up the correct infrastructure with the end goal of accessing Jupyter Data Science Notebook through Docker connected to AWS running on Ubuntu through an SSH on the user's personal platform.
+(Are there enough prepositions in that sentence?)

-As Prof. Joshua Cook is an analogy afficionado, this readme will attempt to include an excessive amount of analogies.

 ## KEY TERMS
 - AWS: [Amazon Web Service](https://aws.amazon.com/)